 Ever heard of kinetic art?
 This project gives kids a taste of it, providing a great opportunity to bridge the gap between art and science.
 It can also work as an introduction point to stories like the “Rainbow Fish” for those language arts moments.
 And if we’re talking big picture – it’s a fascinating sneak peek into how art has changed over time, touching on Modernism’s cool blend of art and tech.
 So, each time we dive into this Calder fish mobile lesson, we’re opening doors to loads of learning adventures.

-Unleashing Creativity: Calder Fish Mobile Lesson
+Unleashing Creativity: Calder Fish Mobile Lesson for Kids

 You may also be interested in: